Capgemini/capgemini.github.io/_posts/2017-06-02-will-this-Meteor-hit.md

 #### A powerful, large ecosystem of packages
 > Use popular frameworks and tools, right out-of-the-box.

 As an open-source platform, Meteor does have a collaborative community base.
 As we'll discuss later, the package system implemented in every Meteor installation provides a simple and effective way of incorporating modules, addons, plugins (or whatever else you would like to call them) into a site by using a simple CLI.
-I'm always in favour of not having to re-invent the wheel everytime I write code.
+I'm always in favour of not having to re-invent the wheel every time I write code.

 ## Application Structure
 With Meteor being a full-stack JavaScript platform, one would imagine there is code to manage both front-end and back-end requests/responses.
 Now how is this achieved?
 Let's take a look at the typical file structure a Meteor application must follow: